Find out how to win conversions from returning customers with our guide to Google Ads remarketing.

 Note: if you import goals or e-commerce tracking from Google Analytics as conversions in Google Ads, then they won’t track View-through-conversions.

 This can be limiting, as remarketing can contribute a strong level of view-through-conversions.
 Instead, it’s better to use standard Google Ads conversions tracking code for conversion tracking with remarketing, so you don’t miss any key data.

-Setting up lists is important at the start of your remarketing project, but you should continually experiment with your lists and combinations to optimise the campaigns and find out which combinations work better for you.
+Setting up lists is important at the start of your remarketing campaign.
+But you should experiment to find the optimal techniques and find out which combinations work better for you.

 Try testing the following:

 - Different list member durations and different messaging.
 A message that worked for you a week after someone visited your website might not work as well a month after their visit.